 In order to study controlling mechanisms of the sorption process, the equations (4) - (7) were applied to the experimental results obtained for different initial 2,4-D concentrations.
 The estimated kinetic constants are presented in Table 2.
 Additional information regarding the non-linear fitting (plots of qt vs. t) are shown in Figure S1 in Supplementary material.
 Figure S1 clearly shows that the pseudo-first-order model does not describe well the experimental data, which is also supported by the correlation coefficients in the range from 0.942 to 0.993 and relative deviations in the range from 1.348 to 7.068 % as the initial concentration is increased (Table 2).
 Consequently, sorption of 2,4-D on LVAC cannot be described by using this kinetic model.

 The pseudo-second-order model successfully described the experimental data (Fig. S1) with higher r2 values as compared to the pseudo-first-order kinetic model and the smallest relative deviations the range from 0.302 to 2.952 %).
-So the obtained results suggest that 2,4-D sorption on LVAC could be described well with the pseudo-second-order kinetic model.
+So, the obtained results suggest that 2,4-D sorption on LVAC could be described well with the pseudo-second-order kinetic model.

 The Chrastil model also described well the experimental data (Fig. S1) with r2 values close to 1.
 Value of the relative deviation were in the range from 0.334 to 3.360%, which is slightly higher than those obtained by the pseudo-second-order model.
 Values of the diffusion resistance coefficient (n) were in the range from 0.271 to 0.426, which indicates that the sorption process was strongly limited by the diffusion resistance.
-However, application of the intraparticle diffusion model has shown that this model does not fit the obtained data (data not shown).

 Based on the obtained predictions, correlation coefficients and values of the relative deviation, kinetics of the 2,4-D sorption process on LVAC could be successfully described by the pseudo-second-order and Chrastil models.
 The sorption process on LVAC is governed simultaneously by the surface reaction, and diffusion through the sorbent pores.
 Therefore, sorption on LVAC is a heterogeneous process.
-The diffusion is more significant limiting factor, having in mind high specific surface and the porosity of LVAC.